iammike/awesome-qa-links/README.md

 ## Code of Conduct
 See the [Code of Conduct](CODE_OF_CONDUCT.md) for details.
 Basically it comes down to:
->In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+> We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+>
+> We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## License